Quantiles, Ranks and Signs in Metric Spaces: Global metric quantile and its empirical version

 We remark that in the case that $L = U$, the global quantiles may simply be defined as the local quantiles $q^{\cal M} (\u, \tau)$ by choosing any point $\u$ on ${\cal M}$, since $J_{\mu}^{\cal M}(\u)$ is uniformly distributed over ${\cal M}$ and any $\u$ would provide the same global information.
 For instance, when ${\cal M}$ is the unit sphere and $\Xb$ is uniformly distributed, one may choose any $\u \in {\cal M}$ as the $0$th global quantile and define the $\tau$th global quantile as $q^{\cal M} (\u, \tau)$.

 Since $\mu$ is absolutely continuous with positive density $f$ everywhere in ${\cal M}$, $J_{\mu}^{\cal M}(\u)$ has a positive density $f_J$ everywhere on $[L, U]$.
 Denoting by $F_J$ the distribution function of $J_{\mu}^{\cal M}(\u) \in [L, U]$, then $F_J$ is a strict monotonic increasing function of $J_{\mu}^{\cal M}$.
-We define the global quantiles as follows. \begin{definition} The $\tau$th global quantile ($\tau \in [0, 1]$) of $\mu$ on ${\cal M}$ is the $\tau$th {\it quantile region} is and the $\tau$th {\it inner quantile region} is \end{definition}
+We define the global quantiles as follows. \begin{definition} The $\tau$th global quantile ($\tau \in [0, 1]$) of $\mu$ on ${\cal M}$ is $Q^{\cal M} (\tau) \coloneqq \{\u \in {\cal M}: F_J(J_{\mu}^{\cal M}(\u)) = \tau\}$, the $\tau$th {\it quantile region} is $\bar{Q}^{\cal M} (\tau) \coloneqq \{\u \in {\cal M}: F_J(J_{\mu}^{\cal M}(\u)) \leq \tau\}$, and the $\tau$th {\it inner quantile region} is $\tilde{Q}^{\cal M} (\tau) \coloneqq \{\u \in {\cal M}: F_J(J_{\mu}^{\cal M}(\u)) < \tau\}.$ \end{definition}

-Similar to the local quantile regions, the global quantile regions are also nested and their intersection is $0$th global quantile region which is a compact set of $\u \in {\cal M}$ that minimizes $J_{\mu}^{\cal M}(\u)$.
-This minimizer is called {\it metric median}, which may be unique or not.
-For example, when ${\cal M} = \mathcal{S}^p$ and $\mu$ is rotational symmetric with respect to the pole, the metric median is a parallel or a collection of parallels.
+Similar to the local quantile regions, the global quantile regions are also nested, and their intersection is $0$th global quantile region, which is a compact set of $\u \in {\cal M}$ that minimizes $J_{\mu}^{\cal M}(\u)$.
+This minimizer is called {\it metric median}, which may be unique.
+For example, when ${\cal M} = \mathcal{S}^p$ and $\mu$ is rotationally symmetric with respect to the pole, the metric median is a parallel or a collection of parallels.
 Proposition~\ref{Prop.nest.global} states the nestedness property of the global quantile regions.
 Therefore, the global quantiles induce a center-outward ordering for the metric space ${\cal M}$.
-See Appendix~\ref{sec.proofs} for its proof. \begin{proposition} If Assumptions~\ref{ass.density} and~\ref{ass.UL} hold, then for $0 \leq \tau_1 < \tau_2 \leq 1$, $\bar{Q}^{\cal M} (\tau_1) \subsetneq \bar{Q}^{\cal M} (\tau_2)$. \end{proposition}
+See Section~\ref{sec.proofs} in the Supplementary material for its proof. \begin{proposition} If Assumptions~\ref{ass.density} and~\ref{ass.UL} hold, then for $0 \leq \tau_1 < \tau_2 \leq 1$, $\bar{Q}^{\cal M} (\tau_1) \subsetneq \bar{Q}^{\cal M} (\tau_2)$. \end{proposition}